 Earned doctoral degree appropriate for the discipline (e.g., J.D., Ed.D., or Ph.D.).

-At least eight (8) seven (7) years (internal and/or external to ASU) of teaching experience, including a minimum of four (4) three (3) years at the rank of senior lecturer at ASU or its equivalent rank at another college or university.
+At least eight (8) years (internal and/or external to ASU) of teaching experience, including a minimum of four (4) years at the rank of senior lecturer at ASU.

 A consistent pattern of outstanding contributions to the teaching mission of the School within and outside the classroom.
 This contribution must show evidence of a lasting positive effect on the students and the program as reflected by variety of activities and by a variety of the measures previously outlined for promotion from lecturer to senior lecturer.